Techtonica/curriculum/algorithms/sorting.md

 3. Are they sorted?
 4. If not, repeat lines 1 - 3

 Let's talk about the Complexity of BogoSort.
-Here's the pseudocode:
-- In javascript
+- In Javascript
 ```javascript
   while(!Sorted(a)){
      Shuffle(a);